scriptish/scriptish.github.com/downloads/index.md

 ## [AMO](http://addons.mozilla.com/)

 The AMO release is reviewed by Mozilla's AMO Editors who diligently test and review the source versions released through this channel.
-So it is by fair the most stable, and least current version.
+So it is by far the most stable, and least current version.

 [Download AMO builds](https://addons.mozilla.org/firefox/addon/scriptish/)